GEOS270/FinalProject/index.md

 ## Project Rubric

 Projects will be marked relative to on another following this rubric.
-The 7-day grace period applies to projects & proposals like it does the module assignments.
+The 7-day grace period **does not** apply to projects like it does the module assignments.

-* But be mindful late submissions waive their right to prompt feedback.
 * Also be keep in mind, a late project will be marked more harshly relative to on time submissions to account for the extra time spent working on it.

 |       Category        |                                                                                                                                                 Details                                                                                                                                                  |Points |